box/developer.box.com/guides/webhooks/manage/for-file.md

 valid HTTPS URL that you specify when you create a webhook.
 Every time one of the triggers is activated, this URL will be called.

-The notification URL must use the standard HTTPS port, `443` and should be the should return an HTTP status in the range of `200` to `299` within 30 seconds of receiving the webhook payload.
+The notification URL must use the standard HTTPS port, `443` and should return an HTTP status in the range of `200` to `299` within 30 seconds of receiving the webhook payload.

 ## Webhook triggers